-The Court concluded that the defendant had a reasonable expectation of privacy in his office.
-Regardless of any legitimate right of access the hospital staff may have had to the office, the defendant had a reasonable expectation of privacy in his desk and file cabinets.
-He did not share his desk or file cabinets with any other employees.
+The Court concluded the defendant had a reasonable expectation of privacy in his office.
+Regardless of any legitimate right of access the hospital staff may have had to the office, the defendant had a reasonable expectation of privacy in his desk and file cabinets as he did not share these areas with any other employees.